civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

 Delete all files in your `templates_c` directory

-!!! note In CiviCRM 4.7 and above:
+!!! note "For CiviCRM 4.7 and later"
     `<wordpress_root>/<content-dir>/uploads/civicrm/templates_c`

 !!! note For CiviCRM 4.6 and older: